Musical Director and Teacher of Singing in Musical Theatre

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience in musical direction and teaching singing, particularly within a vocational musical theatre setting.
-Include any relevant qualifications, such as your degree in musical theatre or Qualified Teacher Status.
+Include specific examples of your work with young people and any relevant qualifications.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for musical theatre and your ability to inspire young performers.
-Mention specific experiences that demonstrate your communication and organisational skills, as well as your understanding of vocal pedagogy.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for musical theatre and your teaching philosophy.
+Mention your understanding of vocal pedagogy and how you plan to inspire students at The BRIT School.

 How to prepare for a job interview at THE BRIT SCHOOL